alexgutscher26/WaitListNow/README.md

 - **Intelligent CAPTCHA alternative**: A hidden `formRenderedAt` timestamp is required.
 If the form is submitted too quickly after rendering, the request is rejected as likely bot activity.
 - Duplicate signups are prevented unless explicitly allowed by waitlist settings
 - Proper error messages are returned for invalid, blocked, or bot-like emails
+- The embeddable widget automatically includes the required `hp_token` and `formRenderedAt` fields, so you do not need to add them manually.
+- Users will see clear error messages in the widget if their signup is blocked for any reason.